valeancloud/Linux/Managing User Environment Variables/README.md

-# Chapter 7: Managing User Environment Variables
+# Managing User Environment Variables

 Environment variables control how the Linux system and applications behave for a user.
 They define things like command paths, default editors, language settings, and program behavior.
 Understanding them is critical for customization, scripting, and troubleshooting.